collective/collective.developermanual/source/templates_css_and_javascripts/javascript.rst

 The best way to output JSON for AJAX call endpoints is to use Python's dict structure and convert it to JSON using Python ``json.dumps()`` call.

+You should pass the AJAX target URLs to your Javascript using the settings passing pattern explained above.

 Examples

 * https://github.com/miohtama/silvuple/blob/master/silvuple/views.py#L342